tkbky/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

 * `virtual_name` - The [Instance Store Device
   Name](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#InstanceStoreDeviceNames)
   (e.g. `"ephemeral0"`)
+* `no_device` - (Optional) Suppresses the specified device included in the AMI's block device mapping.

 Each AWS Instance type has a different set of Instance Store block devices available for attachment.
 AWS [publishes a